UK Cyber Crime Statistics 2025

 Backup your data.

-If you are a business owner who is concerned about cybersecurity, we offer decades of experience in IT to assist you.
+If you are a business owner who is concerned about cyber security, we offer decades of experience in IT to assist you.
+Schedule a meeting with our experts.

-Whether you are an individual looking to protect your personal information, or a business owner concerned about the security of your company’s data, our Latest 2023 Cyber Crime Statistics page has something for everyone.
+Whether you are an individual looking to protect your personal information or a business owner concerned about the security of your company’s data, our latest Cyber Crime Statistics page has something for everyone.
 Don’t hesitate to reach out to us for guidance and support in protecting your business from cyber threats.

-We gather the latest cybercrime statistics from various sources including the National Cyber Security Centre (NCSC), The Office of National Statistics (ONS), the FBI’s Internet Crime Complaint Centre (ICCC), Kaspersky and the National Crime Agency (NCA).
-These organisations provide valuable insights and analysis on the latest cybercrime trends, helping us stay informed and better equipped to protect your business against potential threats.
+We gather the latest cyber crime statistics from various sources, including the National Cyber Security Centre (NCSC), The Office of National Statistics (ONS), the FBI’s Internet Crime Complaint Centre (ICCC), Kaspersky and the National Crime Agency (NCA).
+These organisations provide valuable insights and analysis on the latest cyber crime trends, helping you stay informed and better equipped to protect your business against potential threats.

 Claim your FREE cyber business assessment today